-Katie is a founding member of PADD, a Talent Match Humber co-produced project group run by young people with hidden disabilities to support employers in employing young people with disabilities.
-In her time at PADD she has shown an impressive drive to gain employment and show that her disabilities are not impeding her ability to work.
+Katie is a founding member of PADD, a group run by young people with disabilities to support employers in employing young people with disabilities and long-term health conditions.
+In her time at PADD she has shown an impressive drive to gain employment and shown that her disabilities are not impeding her ability to work.

-Afterwards, Mark Henderson, Company director at MPH Fulfilment, and MOBY conducted a series of informal interviews with four applicants, giving them an introduction of the role they are applying for and being shown around the warehouse floor.
-Following this Katie and one other was given 2 day work trials using clear systematic instructions to assess their capabilities and ability to learn in the job.
-Katie’s eye for detail, ability to learn and warm nature allowed her to secure the job in the end.
+Afterwards, Mark Henderson, Company director at MPH Fulfilment and MOBY conducted a series of informal interviews with 4 applicants giving them an introduction to the role they were applying for and being shown around the warehouse floor.
+Following this Katie and one other were given a 2-day work trial using clear systematic instructions to assess their capabilities and ability to learn in the job.
+Katie’s eye for detail, ability to learn and warm nature enabled her to secure the job.

-Even after getting the job, MOBY still works with MPH, providing in-work support as well as helping Katie learn any tasks needed in a systematic way catered around the way she learns.
-Katie is continuing to progress in her role, taking on additional tasks as she feels more comfortable.
+MOBY continued to work with MPH, providing in-work support as well as helping Katie to learn any tasks needed in a systematic way catered around the way she learns.
+Katie continued to progress in her role, taking on additional tasks as she felt more comfortable.